Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 {: .output}

-In total, it should take about five minutes for FastQC to run on all six of our FASTQ files.
+In total, it should take about five minutes for FastQC to run on all six of our FASTQ files (or *will* it?????).
 When the analysis completes, your prompt will return.
 So your screen will look something like this:

 ~~~